kokizzu/polipo2/README.md

 The original Polipo was developed by Juliusz Chroboczek from 2003 and was maintained by him up until November 2016.

 This Polipo2 fork is maintained by Silas S. Brown.
-It is NOT intended for general use - as Juliusz said when he stepped down, caching proxies are becoming obsolete for general use due to the increasing prevalence of encrypted alternatives to HTTP that reduce caching proxies to simple relays.
+It is **not** intended for general use—as Juliusz said when he stepped down, caching proxies are becoming obsolete for general use due to the increasing prevalence of encrypted alternatives to HTTP that reduce caching proxies to simple relays.
 If all